Eastern Beach (Victoria): Later years

 The area began a slow decline from the 1960s, with its popularity diminishing as a result of increased motor car ownership, which gave Geelong residents easier access to ocean beaches.
 Later decades of neglect saw the area fall into disrepair.

 The decline was arrested in 1993, when the City of Greater Geelong announced plans for the restoration of the area.
 Partial funding of the works came from people being given the opportunity to purchase a plank on the boardwalk around he swimming enclosure.
 The boardwalk and enclosure were rebuilt, and the children's swimming pool, kiosk and change rooms were renovated.
 The Beach House restaurant was also opened on the upper level of the kiosk building.

 The late 1990s saw the original diving tower reinstated at the bay side of the swimming enclosure, after an absence of many years.
 However, the rebuilt structure was altered from the original design, with access to the topmost level being barred due to injury concerns.

-The improvements were the first stage of the Waterfront Geelong developments along the Corio Bay foreshore.
+The improvements were the first stage of the Geelong Waterfront developments along the Corio Bay foreshore.

 Eastern Beach is the venue of festivals and concerts, as well as the annual Geelong Carols by the Bay concert hosted by Denis Walter.